 You can legally reach out to someone you haven't been in touch with before if you have reason to believe they would benefit from interacting with you.
 But you can only justify that interaction if you clearly state the reason you're reaching out about in your message and if your subject line isn't deceptive – which it should never be in any case.

 B. There must be a clear way to opt out from future emails.

 From a legal standpoint: you must always allow your contacts to opt out easily.
 The best way is to add an unsubscribe link to your emails.

 However, it doesn't necessarily need to be through a link.
 Mailbox services don't have opt-out links, so if you were sending a personal email from your personal mailbox, there would not be an unsubscribe link.
-This is why you may also use other ways to let your prospect stop receiving emails from you.
+This is why you may also use other ways to let your contacts stop receiving emails from you.
 Just add a PS to your signature or a friendly mention in the content of your emails, inviting anyone not interested and wanting to opt out to let you know about it.